etienneroudeix/shipbattle/README.md

 Best ship battle ever

 ## WARNING
+:trollface: :trollface: :trollface:
 This is very important to me that this project stays a single php file code.
+This project must use as much `global` variables and `goto` instructions as possible.
+:trollface: :trollface: :trollface:

 ## Abstract